astroautomata/SymTorch/docs/index.rst

    :alt: Visual example of SymbolicMLP.
    :width: 100%

-*SymTorch* allows you to approximate the behaviour of multi-layer perceptrons (MLPs) in deep learning models with symbolic equations using `PySR <https://ai.damtp.cam.ac.uk/pysr/>`_.
+**SymTorch** is an interpretability toolkit that uses symbolic regression to reveal the behaviour of black-box models.

 Installation
 ============